josh-works/josh-works.github.io/_pages/charlie-hogan-cornerstone-denver-paths.md

 _believe it or not, this isn't the first time I've done something like this, successfully!
 Ask me about it if you'd like._

-## The long version
+## The short version

 I just moved to the cheesman park neighborhood in February.
-I've lived in Golden 2015-2022, elsewhere in Denver since then.
-I'm familiar with the area, but most notably started riding a scooter (like a small motorcycle, but not actually one in crucial ways, also not a motor bike, not a lime scooter, etc).
+I've lived in Golden from 2015-2022, elsewhere in Denver since then.
+Just moved to this area quite recently, and I *love* the amenity of Cheesman Park and the Botanic Gardens.
+(I don't like how sparce markets are. more on that later)

 A long time ago, for reasons not important right now, I started a data gathering project on my own traveling around the city.
 For example: